 120km (75 miles), 12 days, strenuous

-Four decades have passed since the publication of Joe Simpson’s incredible mountaineering story Touching the Void and adventurists around the world continue to visit Peru to create their own (and hopefully less dangerous) narrative of this epic route.
+Four decades have passed since the publication of Joe Simpson’s incredible mountaineering story Touching the Void and adventurists around the world continue to visit Peru to create their own (hopefully less dangerous) narrative of this epic route.

-Glacial lakes of unreal azure hues, Andean peaks blanketed in the purest of snowfall, and a surprising diversity of flora and fauna paint the scene of this near two-week hike that dabbles between 4000-5000m (13,123-16,404ft) above sea level – such natural beauty has gained the Cordillera Huayhuash trek a reputation as one of the top hiking circuits in the world.
+Azure glacial lakes, Andean peaks blanketed in the purest snowfall, and a surprising diversity of flora and fauna paint the scene of this near two-week hike that dabbles 4000-5000m (13,123-16,404ft) above sea level – such natural beauty has gained the Cordillera Huayhuash trek a reputation as one of the top hiking circuits in the world.

-Due to the extreme length and altitude of this trek, it's rare to pass people other than the settlers who have made a home in the mountain chain, often accompanied by alpaca or llamas.
-Thus, it is strongly recommended to go with a guide regardless of experience level.
+Due to the extreme length and altitude of this trek, it's rare to pass people other than the settlers who have made a home in the mountain chain, often accompanied by alpacas or llamas.
+Therefore, it is strongly recommended to go with a guide regardless of experience level.